-Timer Event Counter 0 and Timer/Event Counter 1 have their own individual interrupt vectors, however the interrupt vector for Timer/Event Counter 2 or Timer/Event counter 3 is contained within the Multi-function Interrupt.
-For a Timer/Event Counter 2 or a Timer/Event counter 3 interrupt to occur, the global interrupt enable bit, EMI, Timer/Event Counter 2 or Timer/Event counter 3 interrupt enable bit, ET2I or ET3I, and Multi-function interrupt enable bit, EMFI, must first be set.
-An actual interrupt will take place when the Timer/Event Counter 2 or Timer/Event counter 3 request flag, T2F or T3F, is set, a situation that will occur when the Timer/Event Counter 2 or Timer/Event counter 3 overflows.
-When the interrupt is enabled, the stack is not full and the Timer/Event Counter 2 or Timer/Event counter 3 overflows, a subroutine call to the Multi-function interrupt vector at location 18H, will take place.
-When the Timer/Event 2 or Timer/Event counter 3 interrupt is serviced, the EMI bit will be cleared to disable other interrupts, however only the MFF interrupt request flag will be reset.
-As the T2F or T3F flag will not be automatically reset, it has to be cleared by the application program.
+Timer Event Counter 0 and Timer/Event Counter 1 have their own individual interrupt vectors, however the interrupt vector for Timer/Event Counter 2 is contained within the Multi-function Interrupt.
+For a Timer/Event Counter 2 interrupt to occur, the global interrupt enable bit, EMI, Timer/Event Counter 2 interrupt enable bit, ET2I, and Multi-function interrupt enable bit, EMFI, must first be set.
+An actual external peripheral interrupt will take place when the Timer/Event Counter 2 request flag, T2F, is set, a situation that will occur when the Timer/Event Counter 2 overflows.
+When the interrupt is enabled, the stack is not full and the Timer/Event Counter 2 overflows, a subroutine call to the Multi-function interrupt vector at location 18H, will take place.
+When the

+Timer/Event 2 interrupt is serviced, the EMI bit will be cleared to disable other interrupts, however only the MFF interrupt request flag will be reset.
+As the T2F flag will not be automatically reset, it has to be cleared by the application program.